stevehopkinson/es6-challenge/README.md

 ## Learning outcomes

 - Recognising some common ES6 features and understanding how they relate to familiar ES5 features.
-- Making non-breaking changes in an unfamiliar codebase.
+- Making non-breaking changes in an unfamiliar codebase without getting lost in the overall structure.

 ## Instructions